Image generation on Venice is synchronous. Send a prompt toDocumentation Index

 503 | Model at capacity | Retry after a short delay |

-When Safe Venice is enabled, inspect response headers such as x-venice-is-blurred and x-venice-is-content-violation if you need to detect moderation outcomes programmatically.
+x-venice-is-blurred and x-venice-is-content-violation if you need to detect moderation outcomes programmatically.